 There is currently an excellent exhibition in the Ulster Folk and Transport Museum on all things Titanic.
 It included artifacts taken from the sea bed.

 - Visit our Special Offers page to see our Titanic Package, which includes entry into the world famous Titanic Belfast exhibition.

 Titanic Belfast tickets

 - Tickets for Titanic Belfast are now on sale from Belfast Welcome Centre and online via www.titanicbelfast.com and www.gotobelfast.com.

-- Tickets prices for the attraction range from £5.00 for school groups through to £13.50 for adults.
+- Tickets prices for the attraction range from £7.25 for children through to £17.50 for adults.
 Discounts are also available for groups, families, students and senior citizens.